pixie-io/blog.px.dev/content/blog/hybrid-architecture/hybrid-architecture.md

 Overall, designing an split data/control plane architecture for Kubernetes native applications will help developers iterate quickly despite the on-prem nature of Kubernetes deployments.

+### Footnotes

+- To see how Pixie has implemented this architecture for our Kubernetes native monitoring system, check out [this video](https://youtu.be/z0dz05StBII?t=111) from our Demo Day.
-Architecting fast and secure distributed systems is something we are working on at Pixie.
-You can check out an overview of our architecture here.
-If working on connected on-prem systems is something that interests you, check out our [open positions](https://pixielabs.ai/careers).
+- If working on connected on-prem systems is something that interests you, check out our [open positions](https://pixielabs.ai/careers).